After fleeing New York, Amazon finds warmer welcome for other HQ2

 One element that makes the New York and Virginia projects so different is their current uses.
 While the site in Long Island City is already filled with several operating industrial buildings, the Crystal City project includes loads of empty office space.

-The Virginia location was first developed in the 1960s on old railroad facilities, junkyards and industrial space, with many of its first occupants being military workers, said Fuller of George Mason University, who was hired by the Virginia Economic Development Partnership in last August to study the economic impact of HQ2.
+The Virginia location was first developed in the 1960s on old railroad facilities, junkyards and industrial space.
+Many of its first occupants were military workers, said Fuller, who was hired by the Virginia Economic Development Partnership last August to study the economic impact of HQ2.

 Then the 9/11 terrorist attacks pushed many of those military tenants out of urbanized areas.
 Tightening federal budgets and a deep recession in 2008 added to Crystal City's woes, with 24,000 jobs eventually pouring out of the neighborhood, leaving a huge hole in the local economy, Fuller said.